Staff business travel

 All visitors should be encouraged to use public transport where possible, because parking spaces on campus are limited.

 If you are a member of staff organising an event, conference or have a visitor attending the campus for business, which will assist the University directly to operate effectively as an academic institution, they may be entitled to a free permit to park.
 All other visitors can park in the Pay and Display car parks located on the Canterbury campus.
+Visit our visitor parking webpage for more information.

 Using Public Transport for UK University Business